nadilas/ds-orpc-java/README.md

 - GlobalDummyProvider2Impl implements GlobalDummyProvider2
 - SessionDummyProviderImpl implements SessionDummyProviderImpl

+#### Using the endpoints in a client

 Now that the server is started and providing global and session endpoints as well, let's take a look at an example client, which would use these endpoints:

+The following classes are generated from the protobuf definitions:
+- GeneratedGlobalDummyProviderConsumer - a consumer implementation with all the methods of the GlobalDummyProvider interface
+- GeneratedAllServiceConsumer - an all-in-one consumer providing access to all consumer implementations and through that to all methods

 ```kotlin
 fun main(args: Array<String>) {